-Ayushman Bharat Yojana, also known as the Pradhan Mantri Jan Arogya Yojana (PMJAY), is a scheme that aims to help economically vulnerable Indians who are in need of healthcare facilities.
+Ayushman Bharat Yojana, also known as the Pradhan Mantri Jan Arogya Yojana (PMJAY), is a scheme that aims to help economically vulnerable Indians who need healthcare facilities.

-Prime Minister Narendra Modi rolled out this health insurance scheme on 23 September 2018 to cover about 50 crore citizens in india and already has several success stories to its credit.
-As of September 2019, it was reported that 18,059 hospitals have been empanelled, over 4,406,461 lakh beneficiaries have been admitted and over 10 crore e-cards have been issued.
+Rolled out by the Prime Minister on 23 September 2018, this health insurance scheme covers about 50 crore citizens in India and already has several success stories to its credit.
+As of September 2019, around 18,059 hospitals were empanelled, over 4,406,461 beneficiaries were admitted, and over ten crore e-cards were issued under the scheme.

-The Ayushman Bharat Yojana - National Health Protection Scheme, which has now been renamed as Pradhan Mantri Jan Arogya Yojana, plans to make secondary and tertiary healthcare completely cashless.
+The Ayushman Bharat Yojana - National Health Protection Scheme has now been renamed Pradhan Mantri Jan Arogya Yojana.
+This plans to make secondary and tertiary healthcare completely cashless for the underprivileged section of society.
 The PM Jan Arogya Yojana beneficiaries get an e-card that can be used to avail services at an empanelled hospital, public or private, anywhere in the country.
 With it, you can walk into a hospital and obtain cashless treatment.

-The coverage includes 3 days of pre-hospitalisation and 15 days of post-hospitalisation expenses.
+The coverage includes three days of pre-hospitalisation and 15 days of post-hospitalisation expenses.
 Moreover, around 1,400 procedures with all related costs like OT expenses are taken care of.
-All in all, PMJAY and the e-card provide a coverage of Rs.
-5 lakh per family, per year, thus helping the economically disadvantaged obtain easy access to healthcare services.
+PMJAY provides Rs.
+5 lakh coverage to every family per year, thus helping the economically disadvantaged access healthcare services easily.

-The PMJAY scheme aims to provide healthcare to 10 crore families, who are mostly poor and have lower middle income, through a health insurance scheme providing a cover of Rs.
+The PMJAY scheme aims to provide healthcare to 10 crore families, mostly poor and have lower middle income, through a health insurance scheme covering Rs.
 5 lakh per family.
-The 10 crore families comprise 8 crore families in rural areas and 2.33 crore families in urban areas.
+The ten crore families comprise eight crore families in rural areas and 2.33 crore families in urban areas.
 Broken into smaller units, this means the scheme will aim to cater to 50 crore individual beneficiaries.

 However, the scheme has certain pre-conditions by which it picks who can avail of the health cover benefit.
-While in the rural areas the list is mostly categorized on lack of housing, meagre income and other deprivations, the urban list of PMJAY beneficiaries is drawn up on the basis of occupation.
+While in the rural areas, the list is mostly categorised on lack of housing, meagre income and other deprivations, the urban list of PMJAY beneficiaries is drawn up based on occupation.

 The 71st round of the National Sample Survey Organisation reveals that a staggering 85.9% of rural households do not have access to any healthcare insurance or assurance.
 Additionally, 24% of rural families access healthcare facilities by borrowing money.
-PMJAY’s aim is to help this sector avoid debt traps and avail services by providing yearly assistance of up to Rs.
+PMJAY aims to help this sector avoid debt traps and avail services by providing yearly assistance of up to Rs.
 5 lakh per family.
-The scheme will come to the aid of economically disadvantaged families as per data in the Socio-Economic Caste Census 2011.
+The scheme will aid economically disadvantaged families as per data in the Socio-Economic Caste Census 2011.
 Here too, households enrolled under the Rashtriya Swasthya Bima Yojana (RSBY) will come under the ambit of the PM Jan Arogya Yojana.

 In the rural areas, the PMJAY health cover is available to:

-According to the National Sample Survey Organisation (71st round), 82% of urban households do not have access to healthcare insurance or assurance.
+According to the National Sample Survey Organisation (71st round), 82% of urban households do not have health insurance.
 Further, 18% of Indians in urban areas have addressed healthcare expenses by borrowing money in one form or the other.
-Pradhan Mantri Jan Arogya Yojana helps these households avail healthcare services by providing funding of up to Rs.
-5 lakh per family, per year.
-PMJAY will benefit urban workers’ families in the occupational category present as per the Socio-Economic Caste Census 2011.
-Further, any family enrolled under the Rashtriya Swasthaya Bima Yojana will benefit from the PM Jan Arogya Yojana as well.
+Pradhan Mantri Jan Arogya Yojana helps these households avail of healthcare services by providing funding of up to Rs.
+5 lakh per family per year.
+PMJAY will benefit urban workers’ families in the occupational category present in the Socio-Economic Caste Census 2011.
+Further, any family enrolled under the Rashtriya Swasthaya Bima Yojana will benefit from the PM Jan Arogya Yojana.

 In the urban areas, those who can avail of the government-sponsored scheme consist mainly of: